ArturMalinowski71/integrationApp/README.md

 ### 1.1 Creating new branches

-type/initials/brief
+taskNumber/type/initials/brief

-brief should be short description of task followed by task number (i.e. feat/AS/applicationFormService-AE201)
+brief should be short description (i.e. AE201/feat/AS/applicationFormService)

 ### 1.2 Commit message